orghazrati/INTERACT_RISE/README.md

-' INTERACT_RISE ' is a CRM created by java in the web platform. its my first project for my resume! the main features of this web application is:
+' INTERACT_RISE ' is a CRM created by java in the WEB platform. its my first project for my resume! the main features of this web application is: